bmc-CompBio/SeqConCount/README.md

 ## Installation

 ### Download app
+* Download/clone repository
-* Create a new Rproject using version control in RStudio
+* e.g. create a new Rproject using version control in RStudio

 ### Setup BLAST
 * Download and extract BLAST